 With the exception of nicotine, abuse of these substances have been associated with the onset or exacerbation of mood and/or anxiety disorders and sometimes aggressive and psychotic episodes.
 Alcohol, inhalants, and sedatives/hypnotics/anxiolytics have been associated with dementia when used excessively over time.

-A diagnosis of Substance Dependence or Abuse is applied to every class of substance except caffeine.
+A diagnosis of Substance Use Disorder is applied to every class of substance except caffeine.
+There are 3 severity levels according to the Diagnostic and Statistical Manual (DSM-V):

-Substance Dependence is characterized by an individual’s continued use of a substance despite significant substance-related problems.
-Dependence is apparent when at least three of the following symptoms are observed:
+Substance Use Disorder is characterized by an individual’s continued use of a substance despite clinically significant impairment or distress, as manifested by 2 or more symptoms of the following:

 Substance use, abuse, and dependence often accompany anxiety disorder and depression.
 The incidence of alcoholism, for example, is higher in families with a history of depression than in those with no evidence of mood disorder.
 For this reason, substance abuse or dependence may indicate there are other problems driving the person to abuse a substance as a way of reducing his or her distress.
 Medication in this case must be administered judiciously, and counseling is indicated.